 Chapel Hill, North Carolina

-Industry Climbs the Hill
+Industry Comes Up the Hill

 For 60 years, this college town in the Research Triangle sat by quietly while the jobs grew up elsewhere.
 I worked with leaders from town and gown on a strategy to bring the “skunkworks” of major companies downtown and within easy walking distance of UNC.
 The University’s tech incubator now anchors a newly-renovated office tower, the Town of Chapel Hill will soon finish a $50 million parking garage, and developers backed by international investors are seeking to build 300,000 square feet of lab space.